awsdocs/amazon-ec2-user-guide/doc_source/ebs-detaching-volume.md

 When a volume with an AWS Marketplace product code is detached from an instance, the product code is no longer associated with the instance\.

 **Important**
 After you detach a volume, you are still charged for volume storage as long as the storage amount exceeds the limit of the AWS Free Tier\.
 You must delete a volume to avoid incurring further charges\.
-For more information, see [Deleting an Amazon EBS Volume](ebs-deleting-volume.md)\.
+For more information, see [Deleting an Amazon EBS volume](ebs-deleting-volume.md)\.

 This example unmounts the volume and then explicitly detaches it from the instance\.
 This is useful when you want to terminate an instance or attach a volume to a different instance\.
-To verify that the volume is no longer attached to the instance, see [Viewing Information about an Amazon EBS Volume](ebs-describing-volumes.md)\.
+To verify that the volume is no longer attached to the instance, see [Viewing information about an Amazon EBS volume](ebs-describing-volumes.md)\.

 You can reattach a volume that you detached \(without unmounting it\), but it might not get the same mount point\.
 If there were writes to the volume in progress when it was detached, the data on the volume might be out of sync\.